DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

 	This decision service validates loans based on borrower data and loan parameters.
 It also computes loan insurance rates.

-	- Shipment Pricing

-	This decision model service computes shipping prices based on data that includes distance, size, weight, and pick-up and drop-off points.

 	You can explore the decision artifacts, tests and simulations of these projects in the Business console.

 	- Loan-Server Web Application